 Now ask yourself, how many variables go into the development of one’s mind?

 In contemplating the answer to this question, consider that no two people who have ever lived have the exact same family, educational, social, political, religious, economic, cultural, racial, time or place background.
-Not even twins.
+Not even identical twins.

 This means no two people have the exact same psychological, philosophical, and spiritual perspectives on life.
 They are the product of different past experiences, positive and negative.
 In short, no two people think in exactly the same way.

 At the risk of overkill, they have different goals, dreams, hopes, and wishes, different desires, plans, and aspirations, as well as different habits and attitudes, and different potentialities and capacities.

 The list could go on.